 There are many different ways of getting to Niagara Falls

 .
 So we'll narrow our focus down to how we managed to get here, which would be from the perspective of someone from the Los Angeles area.

-Just to give you an idea of the amount of travel involved, here's our travel circuit, which consisted of...
+Just to give you an idea of the amount of travel involved, here's our travel circuit from our first visit, which consisted of...

 - a 6-hour flight from Los Angeles to New York

 - a 1.5-hour flight from New York to Buffalo